j-faria/iCCF/docs/scripts.md

 ```

-{: .important }
+!!! info "Note"
-> A lot of effort has been put into making sure that the CCFs calculated by
+    <br>A lot of effort has been put into making sure that the CCFs calculated by
-> **iCCF** are identical to those from the ESPRESSO pipeline!
+    **iCCF** are identical to those from the ESPRESSO pipeline!
 Indeed, the code
-> is based on the pipeline's implementation and follows exactly the same steps.
+    is based on the pipeline's implementation and follows exactly the same steps.